ivan-v-ivanov-dev/join-in/README.md

 ## 4.6.
 Relashionship service

 Runs on **http://localhost:8083/**.
-Stores friendship relations for the users.
+Stores friendship relations for the users and friend invitations.
 Uses Neo4j as a database.
-The relationships are outgoing for each user.
-So far only FRIENDSHIP is used, but the service can be extended to support other relationships (FOLLOWS, for example) as well.
+The FRIENDSHIP relationships are outgoing for each user.
+The FRIENDSHIP_REQUEST relationship are outgoing from the user who sends the invitation to another who accepts it.
+After accepting the frienship this relation is replaced with FRINEDSHIP.
+The service can be extended to support other relationships (FOLLOWS, for example).

 Example